-With effect from 15 February 2005, the Distance Marketing of Financial Services Directive (Directive 2002/65/EC of 23 September 2002) has been implemented in Ireland by way of the European Communities (Distance Marketing of Consumer Financial Services) Regulations 2004 (the "DM Regulations").
+The Distance Marketing of Financial Services Directive (Directive 2002/65/EC of 23 September 2002) is implemented in Ireland under the European Communities (Distance Marketing of Consumer Financial Services) Regulations 2004 (the "DM Regulations").
 The DM Regulations apply to, inter alia, credit agreements entered into on or after 31 October 2004 by means of distance communication (i.e. without any substantive simultaneous physical presence of the originator and the borrower).